Online and quasi-online colorings of wedges and intervals: Online coloring wedges and intervals

+\begin{lemma} For $n\geq 2$ and for any online $c$-coloring algorithm there exists an ordered set of $N=2^n-1$ points for which the algorithm will produce a coloring whose associated color-vector has size at least $n+1$. \end{lemma}

+Given an online coloring algorithm, we show how to explicitly produce such an ordered set of points.
+In particular, we give an inductive method of generating the ordered set of points: the position of the $n^\text{th}$ point will be determined by the coloring the algorithm gives to the first $n-1$ points.

+\begin{proof} We prove by induction on $n$.
+When $n=2$, we must produce an ordered set of $3$ points.
+These will all be placed on the line $\ell=\{(x,y)\mid y=-x\}$.
+Place the first two points at distinct positions on the line $\ell$.
+If they are given the same color by the algorithm, place the third point south-east of the first two (and on the line $\ell$).
+Otherwise, if the first two points are given different colors by the algorithm, place the third point on the line $\ell$ between the first two points.
+In either case, the color-vector of the resulting colored point set will have size $3$.

-By the inductive hypothesis, using at most $2^{n-1}-1$ points, we can force a color-vector with size $n$.
-Moving southeast (i.e. so that all the new points are southeast from the previous ones) we repeat the procedure, again using at most $2^{n-1}-1$ points we can force a second color-vector with sum $n$.
-If the two color-vectors are different then the whole point set has a color-vector of size at least $n+1$.
-If they are the same then we put an additional point southwest from all the points of the first set of points but not interfering with the second set of points.
-Then as this point is colored with some color, $i$, the $i^{\text{th}}$ coordinate of the first color-vector increases.
-(The rest of its coordinates will becomes 0.)
-Together with the wedges found in the second set of points, we can see that the size of the color-vector of the whole point set increased by one.
+By the inductive hypothesis, using at most $2^{n-1}-1$ points, we can produce a set $S_1$ for which the algorithm produces a color-vector of size at least $n$.
+Continuing we can produce a second disjoint set, $S_2$, south-east from $S_1$ again using at most $2^{n-1}-1$ points for which the algorithm produces a color-vector of size at least $n$.
+If the two color-vectors are different, then the whole point set $S_1\cup S_2$ has a color-vector of size at least $n+1$.
+Otherwise, if the color vectors are the same, then we put an additional point $p$ as follows.
+As $S_2$ is south-east from $S_1$, let $x_0$ and $y_0$ be as in Definition \ref{def:south-east}.
+Then we let $p=(x,y_0)$ where $x=\min\{x\mid (x,y)\in S_1\}$.
+Note that $p$ is south-west from $S_1$ and that $S_2$ is south-east from $p$.
+Then as this point is colored with some color, $i$, the $i^{\text{th}}$ coordinate of the color-vector of $S_1\cup\{p\}$ is one bigger than the $i^\text{th}$ coordinate of the color-vector of $S_1$ (the rest of its coordinates is $0$.)
+By the monochromatic wedge corresponding to this coordinate (containing $p$) together with the monochromatic wedges guaranteed by the color-vector of $S_2$, we get that $S_1\cup S_2\cup\{p\}$ has a color-vector of size at least $n+1$.
 Altogether we used at most $2(2^{n-1}-1)+1=2^{n}-1$ points, as desired. \end{proof}

 What happens if $c$ or $k$ is fixed?
-The case when $c=2$ was considered, eg., in \cite{cd}.
+The case when $c=2$ was considered, e.g., in \cite{cd}.
 It is not hard to see that using $2k-1$ points, the size of the largest monochromatic wedge can be forced to be at least $k$ and this is the best possible.
-For $c=3$ a quadratic (in $k$) number of points is needed to force a monochromatic wedge of size $k$:
+The next theorem states that For $c=3$ exactly $k^2$ points are needed to force a monochromatic wedge of size $k$.

-\begin{proposition} The following statements hold. \begin{enumerate} \item There exists a method of placing $k^2$ points such that any online $3$-coloring of these points produces a monochromatic wedge of size at least $k$. \item There exists a method of online 3-coloring $k^2-1$ points such that all monochromatic wedges have size less than $k$. \end{enumerate} \end{proposition}